Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 With Our Network Partners:

-- We articulate in our work a specific focus on racial equity and equity for low-income students.
+- We articulate in our work a specific focus on racial equity and equity for poverty-affected students.

 - We pursue equity in optimistic, anti-deficit, and sustainable ways.